Joel Sturm: GT4

 Having begun his career in karts at the age of eight, Sturm progressed into racing cars in 2020, driving for Allied-Racing in the ADAC GT4 Germany.
 With Dennis Fetzer as his teammate, Sturm managed to score a podium at the season-finale and ended up seventh in the standings.
 The following year saw Sturm enter the GT4 European Series.
 He scored his first victory in sportscar racing at Spa-Francorchamps before winning in Barcelona, earning himself sixth place overall.
 Additionally, three rounds in ADAC GT4 yielded a win in Hockenheim, and Sturm finished third in class at that year's 24 Hours of Nürburgring.

 GT3 career

 2022

 Sturm progressed into GT3 competition in late 2021 where he drove in the final two races of the 2021 GT World Challenge Europe Endurance Cup in the Silver category with Allied, where he came 39th and 43rd in the races.

-He partnered up with Sven Müller to make his debut in the ADAC GT Masters where he drove for Allied Racing.
+Sturm partnered up with Sven Müller to make his debut in the ADAC GT Masters where he drove for Allied Racing.
 The pair finished tenth in the championship, helped there by two podiums at the Nürburgring.
 In parallel, the German competed in the Silver Cup class of the GT World Challenge Europe Endurance Cup – also with Allied Racing – though he and his teammates would only score a best overall finish of 29th.